foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-2.md

 **Congratulations, you have completed Lesson 2!**

-With the proper setup of the Script Extender and all related files, we are now free to install most other mods.
+With the proper setup of the Script Extender and all related files out of the way, we are now free to install most other mods.